 This policy will be reviewed by the Personal Development Lead every two years.
-At every review, the policy will be approved by the Person Development Lead, Head of Education and Executive Headteacher.
+At every review, the policy will be approved by the Person Development Lead and Head Teacher.

 10.0 SOURCES OF FURTHER INFORMATION

 This policy has drawn on: